 If you are planning to buy, sell, or develop a property, you can request a LIM to find out what relevant data the Council holds for that property.

-You can ask for a copy of a property file if you are considering buying a property, applying for building consent or resource consent, or for insurance claim purposes.
+You can request a property file if you are considering buying a property, applying for building or resource consent, or for insurance claims.

 The Council can provide details about the owner or ratepayer for a property.
 A Land title can also be requested from Land Information New Zealand.

 Learn how to make your building or renovation more eco-friendly.
 Book a free two-hour consultation with a specialist Eco Design Advisor.

-A PIM is a report issued by the Council that contains information known to the Council about your property that may be relevant to your proposed building works.
+A PIM is a report issued by the Council that contains information about your property that may be relevant to you.

 Request a drainage plan from the Council.
 A drainage plan shows the pipelines and waterways on, or flowing from, a property.